Positive configuration space: Positive tropical Pl ucker vectors

 for $a<b<c<d$ not contained in $S \subset [n]$.

-\begin{proposition} If $\M$ satisfies the positive 3-term exchange relation then it is a positroid.
-Thus if $p_\bullet$ satisfies the positive tropical Pl\"ucker relations then $\M=\Supp(p_\bullet)$ is a positroid. \end{proposition} \begin{proof} We establish this result by induction on $n$.
+\begin{proposition} If a matroid $\M$ satisfies the positive 3-term exchange relation then it is a positroid.
+Thus if $p_\bullet$ is a positive tropical Pl\"ucker vector then $\M=\Supp(p_\bullet)$ is a positroid. \end{proposition} \begin{proof} We establish this result by induction on $n$.
 Suppose that $\M$ is disconnected, so $\M = \M_1 \oplus \M_2$ on disjoint ground sets $S_1$ and $S_2$, such that $S_1 \cup S_2 =[n]$.
 If $S_1,S_2$ are cyclic intervals, then $\M_i$ satisfies positive 3-term exchange relation within $S_i$.
 Thus by induction $\M$ is the direct sum of two positroids on disjoint cyclic intervals, and is thus a positroid by Proposition~\ref{prop:disconnect}.

 Otherwise, we can find direct summands $\M',\M''$ of $\M$ which are two connected matroids on subsets $A \sqcup C,B \sqcup D$ that are crossing, i.e. $A,B,C,D$ are cyclic intervals occurring in cyclic order.
 Since $\M'$ is connected, there are bases $I_1,I_2$ of $\M'$ such that $|I_1 \cap A| \neq |I_2 \cap A|$.
 By repeated application of the basis exchange axiom, we see that $\M'$ contains two bases $I',J'$ such that $J' = I' \cup\{c\} -\{a\}$ with $a \in A$ and $c \in C$.
 Similarly, we have bases $I'',J''$ of $\M''$ such that $J'' = I'' \cup\{d\} -\{b\}$ with $b \in A$ and $d \in C$.
 We can thus find bases $Tab,Tcd$ of $\M$, while $Tac, Tbd$ are not bases, a contradiction.